-Ask one of the lab demonstrators if you are unsure how to create the archive.
-If your archive is formatted correctly, you should see something like the following when running the tar ztf command:
+Submissions will be processed by an automatic script.
+This relies on the correct naming and formatting of the archives.
+Accordingly, a two-band penalty will be applied to submissions where the archive is incorrectly constructed.
+Ask one of the lab demonstrators if you are unsure how to create the archive, and they will show you how to do so.
+Check your archive from the command line.
+If it is formatted correctly, you should see something like the following when running the tar ztf command:

 '''

 $ tar ztf 0301234-submission1.tar.gz

 0301234-submission1/Makefile

 0301234-submission1/web-server.c

+$

 '''